List of Saw characters: Ivan

 Ivan appears in Saw IV as the clerk of the Alexander Motel.
 Suspected of multiple vicious rapes but freed repeatedly due to the efforts of his lawyer Art Blank, Ivan is part of Daniel Rigg's second test.
 Following instructions, Rigg forces him into an adjoining motel room, where they are both confronted with video and photographic evidence of Ivan's exploits.
-Enraged, Rigg forces Ivan into a prearranged trap, and supplies him with the tools to escape: two buttons that will drive blades into his eyes.
+Enraged, Rigg forces Ivan into a prearranged trap, for which he is strapped spreadeagle to a bed and his head is secured in a vise, and supplies him with the tools to escape: two buttons that will drive blades into his eyes.
 Ivan only blinds one eye before the 60-second timer runs out, and the trap rips off three of his limbs and throws his body across the room.